carousel/php-design-patterns/clasification.md

 *   makes things work before design
 *   common interface
 *   decouple an abstraction from implementation/orthogonal
-###Adapter
-*   convert interface into one that clients expect (for one or many objects)
-*   different interface from wrapped class(derived)
-*   exposes only releveant methods to client
 ###Facade
 *   higher level interface (for one or many objects)
 *   different interface